-The film Quiet triumph is a documentary that will show us how arbitration changed the world.
-It features interviews with central players who have first-hand experienced the ground-breaking developments of arbitration.
-David W Rivkin (President, International Bar Association; Vice Chairman, SCC), is the first one to be presented out of those whose skills and integrity contributed to making the world a better place.
+The film Quiet Triumph is a documentary that will show us how arbitration changed the world.
+It features interviews with central players who have first-hand experienced the groundbreaking developments of arbitration.
+David W. Rivkin (President at the International Bar Association, and Vice Chairperson, SCC), is the first one to be presented out of those whose skills and integrity has contributed to making the world a better place.

 Swedish lawyer Johan Gernandt has been awarded CIETAC’s Lifetime Achievement Award for his long-term partnership and work with the organization's development.
 The ceremony was held 28 September, during the China Arbitration Summit in Beijing.
 The Summit is co-hosted by the CIETAC who celebrates its 60 year anniversary 2016.